AJGreaves/box-model-widget/README.md

 * The User Interface is clean and simple to use
 * The text based part of the lesson is clear and concise
 * The provided image helps visualize the concept

+## Credits

+### Content
+- The introduction text was written by Niel McEwen and Anna Greaves for Code Institute

+### Media
+- Concept image by the design team at [Code Institute](https://codeinstitute.net)

+### Acknowledgements

+- I received inspiration for this project from my colleague Ronan Burke, who found demonstrating the box model with two buttons and adjusting their values helped students understand the concept effectively.

+#### Disclaimer

+The content of this application was build for Code Institute

+The content of this Website is for educational purposes only.